Bypass bank fees and transfer money quickly and conveniently with peer-to-peer online money transfer service and app, TransferWise.

 The below rates are correct as of 19 September 2017.

 The minimum amount you can transfer is 1 of the currency you're sending from.
 For example, £1, $1 or €1.

 The registration and transfer process

 The transfer process with TransferWise is simple to manage.
-All you have to do is enter the amount you want to send, a destination and whether you want a debit card or bank transfer.
+All you have to do is enter the amount you want to send, a destination and whether you want a debit card or bank transfer (Poli pay is also available).
 Then you can fill in your details and upload your money.
 You can also send money to an email address.

 Why should I choose TransferWise?

 TransferWise offers a cheap and affordable way to send money overseas.
-Instead of struggling with the high fees charged by banks, some of which can amount to a massive 5% of the funds you are transferring, TransferWise offers either a nominal flat fee or a 0.5% fee.
+Instead of struggling with the high fees charged by banks, some of which can amount to a massive 5% of the funds you are transferring, TransferWise offers a basic 0.7% fee on the transfer amount (or 0.5% for transfers over AUD $10,000) and no commissions.
 The structure of any charges is fully explained upfront so there are no unwelcome surprises.

 Using the mid-market exchange rate enables TransferWise to offer great rates to its customers.
 It’s quick and easy to transfer money, and the whole process is designed to be as user-friendly as possible.

 What are the pros and cons of an international money transfer with TransferWise?